Perspective | A Virginia boy’s battle with diabetes has shaped his life — and sent him to the White House

 “But drug companies charge families like Joshua and his dad up to 30 times that amount,” Biden said.
 The Davis family spends between $5,000 to $7,000 a year on diabetes supplies, said Joshua’s mom, Shannon Davis.

-“It’s life support, it’s not a choice,” she said.
+“It’s life support.
+It’s not a choice,” she said.
 “It’s required to live.”

 Managing it may be part of what’s made Joshua so mature and poised, said Rep. Abigail Spanberger (D-Va.), who has been working with the Davis family for years.